dsaulsb1/Fraud-Project/README.md

 Learning Curve

     1. The learning curve helps us evaluate whether our model is overfitting, underfitting, or has a good fit.
-    2. The learning curve can be used in addition to the recall metric, and the AUC-ROC curve to select the best model for this classification problem
+    2. The learning curve can be used in addition to the recall metric, and the AUC-ROC curve to select the best model for this classification problem.

 #### Recommendation
       1. One challenge with this project was computation resources required to run the RandomizedGridSearchCV and the model Cross-Validation scores.
       - One way to to mitigate this challenge in the future may be to use the HalvingGridSearchCV which may in some cases may be 30% faster than the RandomizedGridSearchCV.
       - We may also explore using an online environment that has unlimited computation resources that can handle the resource requirements for memory and CPU intensive models  and processes.
       2. Since feature extraction had been done on the dataset, visualizing potentially interesting relationships was not possible with this dataset.